 Welcome Message from Manuel Amieva, MD, PhD

 Thank you for considering Stanford Pediatrics for your postdoctoral research training.
-We have prepared this website for you to introduce you to our community, department, professors, research, and professional development opportunities.
+We have prepared this website to introduce you to our community, and some of our departmental research, and professional development opportunities.

-When you decide to join Pediatrics, you are joining a community of 75+ postdocs from top universities all over the world pursuing basic science, statistical science, social science, and computer science in 30+ labs.
+When you decide to join Stanford Pediatrics, you are joining a large interdisciplinary community of postdoctoral scholars with 100+ postdocs from top universities all over the world.
+Each postdoc is unique in their interests and skills in basic science, statistical science, social science, and computer science and work in over 50+ labs.

-The common thread in this interdisciplinary department is a curiosity and motivation to work on open problems related to child health.
+The common thread in this interdisciplinary department is curiosity and motivation to solve problems related to child health.
+We consider one of our biggest strengths is the diversity of our backgrounds, interests,and approaches and we encourage you to meet and collaborate with others in our department.

 Outside the lab, you will have unique opportunities to teach and expand your skills as a grant writer, scientific author, and conference presenter.